1.15 Provisions

 i) Market risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises two types of risk, interest rate risk and other price risk, such as equity price risk and commodity/ real estate risk.
 Financial instruments affected by market risk include loans and borrowings and refundable deposits.
-The sensitivity analysis in the following sections relate to the position as at March 31, 2024 and March 31, 2023.
+The sensitivity analysis in the following sections relate to the position as at March 31,2025 and March 31,2024.

 The sensitivity analyses have been prepared on the basis that the amount of net debt and the ratio of fixed to floating interest rates of the debt.

-The analysis excludes the impact of movements in market variables on: the carrying values of gratuity and other postretirement obligations; provisions.
+The analysis excludes the impact of movements in market variables on: the carrying values of gratuity and other post-retirement obligations; provisions.

 The below assumption has been made in calculating the sensitivity analysis:

-flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.

 The Company manages its interest rate risk by having a balanced portfolio of fixed and variable rate loans and borrowings.
 The Company does not enter into any interest rate swaps.